1966 Japan Air Lines Convair 880 crash

 On 26 August 1966, a Japan Air Lines Convair 880-22M crashed and burst into flames shortly after takeoff from Haneda Airport.
-There were no passengers on board as it was a crew training flight, but four company employees and the Ministry of Transport (currently the Ministry of Land, Infrastructure, Transport and Tourism) were on board.
+There were no passengers on board as it was a crew training flight, but four employees from the airline and one from the Ministry of Transport (currently the Ministry of Land, Infrastructure, Transport and Tourism) were on board.
 All five people, including one station employee, were killed.

 Background

 Aircraft

 The aircraft involved, was a Convair 880, registered as JA8030 (Convair production number: 22-00-45M, Ginza), was leased from Japan Domestic Airlines to Japan Air Lines, and ownership remained with Japan Air Lines.
 This aircraft was manufactured on 24 July 1961.
 It had logged 5290 hours and 33 minutes of flying time.
 On 1 July 1966, the aircraft was held on lease to Japan Air Lines mainly for flight training purposes.
 The aircraft was not equipped with flight recorders.

 Crew

 In command was 44-year-old Captain Manshichi Harano who had logged 8446 hours and 52 minutes of flying time, 1265 hours and 20 minutes of which were logged on the Convair 880.
 He joined Japan Air Lines on 1 April 1956.
 His co-pilot was 34-year-old First Officer Shuji Daikoku.
 He logged a total of 2618 hours and 52 minutes of flying time, including 431 hours and 19 minutes logged on the Convair 880.
 He joined Japan Air Lines on 24 June 1965.
 The examiner pilot was 29-year-old Yoshiomi Motouchi.
 He had logged 2397 hours and 11 minutes of flying time, including 368 hours and 51 minutes logged on the Convair 880.
 He joined Japan Air Lines on 7 October 1963.
 The 26-year-old flight engineer was Terumitsu Fujimaki.
 He had logged 841 hours and 4 minutes of flying time, 408 hours and 23 minutes of which were logged on the Convair 880.
 He joined Japan Air Lines on 1 July 1963.